A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Static Algorithms and Implementations

-\myparagraph{Sieve Algorithm} Khuller and Matias~\cite{khuller1995simple} propose a simple sequential algorithm called the sieve algorithm that also takes $O(n)$ expected work.
-The dynamic algorithm by Golin \etal~\cite{golin1998randomized} is based on the sieve algorithm.
+Khuller and Matias~\cite{khuller1995simple} propose a simple sequential algorithm called the sieve algorithm that takes $O(n)$ expected work (the dynamic algorithm by Golin et al.~\cite{golin1998randomized} is based on the sieve algorithm).
 The algorithm proceeds in rounds, where in round $i$, it chooses a random point $x$ from the point set $S_i$ (where $S_1=S$) and computes $d_i(x)$, the distance to its closest neighbor.
 Then, the algorithm constructs a grid structure on $S_i$, where each box has a side length of $d_i(x)$.
 It then moves the points that are sparse in $S_i$ into a new set $S_{i+1}$, and proceeds to the next round, until $S_{i+1}$ is empty.
 Finally, the algorithm constructs a grid structure on $S$ with boxes of size equal to the smallest box computed during the algorithm.
-For each point $x\in S$, we compute its closest neighbor using the grid, and then take the minimum to obtain $\delta(S)$.
+For each point $x\in S$, we compute its closest neighbor using the grid by traversing its own box and the boxes bordering on it.
+Finally, we take the minimum among distances obtained by all the points to obtain $\delta(S)$.

 The sequential algorithm takes $O(n)$ expected work as the number of points decreases geometrically from one level to the next.
-We obtain a parallel sieve algorithm by using our parallel construction for the sparse partition in Algorithm~\ref{alg:build}, but without the heap.
+We obtain a parallel sieve algorithm by using our parallel construction for the sparse partition in Algorithm~\ref{alg:build-short}, but without the heap.
 Our parallel sieve algorithm takes $O(n)$ expected work and $O(\log n\log^* n)$ depth \whp.